ve-i-uj/shedu/README.md

 </details>
 <br/>

-To build the client, an Nginx image is taken, a demo client is cloned into it, and the address of the KBEngine server is specified in the client code.
+Building of the client image 1) pulls an Nginx image, 2) clones a demo client into the image, 3) changes the server address in the client code.

 ```bash
 make cocos_build